Salary Matching and Pay Cut Reduction for Job Seekers with Loss Aversion: Introduction

-Second, this paper contributes to a growing body of research that incorporates reference-dependence into job search models to account for stylized facts that are difficult to explain with standard preferences.\footnote{ See \colorcite{zimmermann_behavioral_2020} for a more thorough review. } \textcite{dellavigna_reference-dependent_2017,dellavigna_evidence_2022} use reference-dependence on prior consumption levels to explain why search effort spikes up and down around the exhaustion of unemployment benefits (although \textcite{marinescu_unemployment_2021} propose duration dependence as an alternative explanation). \textcite{boheim_great_2011} use reference-dependence on prior wages to explain why unemployment durations are longer for workers separating from high paying firms, and \textcite{fu_social_2019} use reference-dependence on peer salaries to explain how job seekers update reservation wages in a lab experiment.
-I contribute to this line of work by showing how reference-dependence on current salaries can explain anomalies in the distribution of salary growth for job switchers.
+More broadly, this paper contributes to the growing application of behavioral economics to study the labor market.
+In the past, researchers used target earnings to explain why labor supply can fall with positive wage shocks.\footnote{See \colorcite{camerer_labor_1997,farber_is_2005,farber_why_2015,crawford_new_2011,thakral_daily_2021, fehr_workers_2007}} More recently, researchers began incorporating behavioral preferences into job search models to explain empirical facts that are difficult to rationalize with standard preferences\footnote{See \textcite{zimmermann_behavioral_2020} for a review.}.
+For example, \textcite{dellavigna_reference-dependent_2017,dellavigna_evidence_2022} use reference-dependence on prior consumption levels to explain why search effort spikes up and down around the exhaustion of unemployment benefits.\footnote{ See \textcite{boheim_great_2011} and \colorcite{fu_social_2019} for other applications of reference dependence in job search models. } I contribute to this line of work by showing how reference-dependence on current salaries can explain anomalies in the distribution of wage growth for job switchers.